 NEJM Catalyst Thought Leaders weigh in on the most influential and inspiring texts of their careers.

 Case Study by Hannah Byrnes-Enoch, Jesse Singer & Dave A. Chokshi

 Electronic referral system supports communication between primary care and specialty providers.

-Article by Jeremy Ziring, Jessica Black, Spriha Gogia, Jesse Singer, Nicholas Stine & Dave A. Chokshi
+Article by Jeremy P. Ziring, Jessica Black, Spriha Gogia, Jesse Singer, Nicholas Stine & Dave A. Chokshi

 Narrow time frames for follow-up assessment exclude too many patients who actually achieve remission.